Useful reviews reflect genuine experiences had by real people. That's why we have rules about who's eligible to leave a review on Trustpilot.

 When can you write a review?

-Our Guidelines for Reviewers set out that you can review a company if you've had a recent, genuine experience with them.
+Our Guidelines for Reviewers set out that you can review a business if you've had a recent, genuine experience with them.
 It could be:

 Top tip: Save some documentation that shows you've had an experience (like a receipt or a screenshot of your online chat with customer service), just in case there's a question about your review after you've posted it.